Jaxa (state): History

-The state was created by Nicefor Czernichowski, a Polish nobleman deported from Volhynia.
+The settlement was created by Nicefor Czernichowski, a Polish nobleman of Ruthenian origin, deported from Volhynia.
 In 1665 Czernichowski and Siberian Cossacks killed the voivode of Ust-Ilimsk.
-In order to hide in it, they rebuilt the abandoned stronghold of Albazino, thereby making it the capital of their new state.
+In order to hide in it, they rebuilt the abandoned stronghold of Albazino.
 In 1685 Jaxa was annexed by Qing China.

 Albazin

 In late 1650, Albazin was built as winter quarters by Yerofei Khabarov on the northernmost part of the Amur River, 125 mi downstream from the junction of the Argun and Shilka.
 Thereafter it was little used as the Russians concentrated on the richer grain-growing lands downriver.
 In 1652 the Qing dynasty drove the Russians out of the Amur region and the land was left to outlaws and adventurers.